Rural Minnesota needs you to vote.

 Democracy means having a say in the decisions that shape our lives.

-It isn’t just about elections.
-It’s about the decisions that affect us every day: our schools, streets, and safety.
-Having a voice in the matters that affect us is the core of our democracy.
+Democracy isn’t just about elections.
+It’s about the choices that affect us every day: our schools, streets, and safety.
+At its core, democracy is about having a voice in the matters that affect us.

-That means we need two things:
+To make that happen, we need two things:

-- An opportunity for real discussion.
+- Opportunities for real discussion

-Share the Responsibility of Leadership: Continually placing all the leadership responsibility on the same individuals isn’t fair to them or the community.
+Share Responsibility of Leadership: Continually placing all the leadership responsibility on the same individuals isn’t fair to them or the community.
 We encourage and support community members from all backgrounds to step forward and participate in local governance.
 We know the power of down-ballot positions, so let’s ensure that leadership roles reflect all of us and our needs.

 Remove Participation Barriers: Meeting times for important local leadership boards often leave out most of today’s rural working folks and parents.
 It’s critical to schedule meeting times that work for everyone.
 Otherwise, we all miss out on new leadership.